Office of the Secretary of Transportation, DOT.

 |III.
 Grant Funds, Sources and Uses of all Project Funding||See D.2.iii.|

-The project narrative should include the information necessary for the Department to determine that the project satisfies project requirements described in Sections B and C and to assess the selection criteria specified in Section E.1.
-To the extent practicable, applicants should provide supporting data and documentation in a form that is directly verifiable by the Department.
-The Department may ask any applicant to supplement data in its application but expects applications to be complete upon submission.
+The project narrative should include the information necessary for DOT to determine that the project satisfies project requirements described in Sections B and C and to assess the selection criteria specified in Section E.1.
+To the extent practicable, applicants should provide supporting data and documentation in a form that is directly verifiable by DOT.
+DOT may ask any applicant to supplement data in its application but expects applications to be complete upon submission.

 i.
 Project Description

-The first section of the application should provide a concise description of the project, the transportation challenges that it is intended to address, and how it will address those challenges.
+The first section of the application should provide a description of the project, the transportation challenges that it is intended to address, and how it will address those challenges.
 This section should discuss the project's history, including a description of any previously completed components.
 The applicant may use this section to place the project into a broader context of other transportation infrastructure investments being pursued by the project sponsor, and, if applicable, how it will benefit communities in rural areas.
+Applicants may also include a detailed statement of work that focuses on the technical and engineering aspects of the project and describes in detail the project to be constructed.

 ii.
 Project Location